MystenLabs/sui/doc/src/wallet.md

 ### View created accounts
 The genesis process creates a configuration file `wallet.conf`, and a keystore file `wallet.key` for the Sui wallet.
 The config file contains information of the accounts and the Sui network.
-The keystore file contains all the public private key pair of the created accounts.
+The keystore file contains all the public-private key pair of the created accounts.
 Sui wallet uses the network information in `wallet.conf` to communicate with the Sui network authorities  and create transactions using the key pairs residing in the keystore file.